harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 "objective" => "minimize_depth"
 )

-qcm_optimizer = JuMP.optimizer_with_attributes(Gurobi.Optimizer)
+qcm_optimizer = JuMP.optimizer_with_attributes(Gurobi.Optimizer, "presolve" => 0)
 QCO.run_QCModel(params, qcm_optimizer)
 ```
 If you prefer to decompose a target gate of your choice, update the `target_gate()` function and the
 set of `elementary_gates` accordingly in the above sample code.
 For more such 2-qubit and 3-qubit gate decompositions, with and without the universal unitary in the elementary gates, refer to "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples)" folder.

 !!! warning
     Note that [QuantumCircuitOpt.jl](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
-This combinatiorial optimization problem is known to be NP-hard to compute.
-Hence, unlike local optimization methods, such as machine learning, in the literature, the run times for larger number of qubits and depths can be prohibitively slow.
+This combinatiorial optimization problem is known to be NP-hard to compute in the size of `num_qubits`, `maximum_depth` and `elementary_gates`.

 !!! tip
-    Run times of QuantumCircuitOpt's mathematical formulations are significantly lower using [Gurobi](https://www.gurobi.com) as the mixed-integer programming (MIP) solver.
-Note that this solver's individual usage license is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.
+    Run times of QuantumCircuitOpt's mathematical formulations are significantly faster using [Gurobi](https://www.gurobi.com) as the mixed-integer programming (MIP) solver.
+Note that this solver's individual-usage license is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.

 # Extracting results
 The run commands (for example, `run_QCModel`) in QuantumCircuitOpt return detailed results in the form of a dictionary.
 This dictionary can be saved for further processing as follows,